Banh-Canh/ytui/README.md

   or retrieve videos from your history or subscribed channels, and play them directly in your local terminal video player.

-- **FZF Integration**: `ytui` features something similar the popular fuzzy finder `fzf` (powered by <https://github.com/ktr0731/go-fuzzyfinder>) to allow fast and efficient video search results navigation.
+- **Fuzzy Finder Integration**: Built-in fuzzy finder interface (powered by [go-fuzzyfinder](https://github.com/ktr0731/go-fuzzyfinder)) for fast and efficient navigation through video search results.
-  This makes it easy to browse through large lists of videos and pick the one you want to play.
+  This makes it easy to browse through large lists of videos and quickly select the one you want to play.

 - **Video History Management**: Keep track of the videos you've watched using `ytui`.
   The tool logs your watch history in the `watched_history.json`